rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Compiler_Design/Finite_Automata.md

 -   Edges are directed and labelled by a symbol from
     $\Sigma \cup \{\epsilon\}$

--   The same symbol can label edges from a state s to many different other states
+-   The same symbol can label edges from a state s to many other states

 Note that if a symbol is not defined at a state and you read it, then it